SUSE/libpulp/README.md

  * _Post_: This tool converts sequences of one-byte nops at the entry of patchable functions into multi-byte nops.

- * _Packer_: This tool creates the live patch metadata out of a description file and from the targeted library.
+ * _Packer_: This tool integrates the live patch metadata out of a description file into a livepatch container (.so file).
 The description file syntax is described in its own [section](#description-file-syntax).

- * _Trigger_: This tool is used to introspect into the to-be-patched process and trigger the live patching process.
+ * _Trigger_: This tool is used to apply or revert a livepatch, or a series of livepatches.

  * _Check_: This tool introspects into a target process and verifies if a given patch was applied.

- * _Dump_: This tool parses and dumps the contents of a live patch metadata file.
+ * _Dump_: This tool parses and dumps the contents of a live patch container.

- * _Ulp_: This tool searches the system for live-patchable processes and report their state.
+ * _Patches_: This tool checks which processes has livepatching capabilities loaded, as well as showing which livepatches are applied.

- * _Dispatcher_: This tool retrieves the to-be-patched library from the live patch metadata file and verifies all the running process which have the target library loaded.
-If the argument "patch" is supplied, it invokes the trigger tool for every process in the list.
-If the argument "check" is supplied, it only verifies if the given process was previously patched.
+ * _Messages_: This tool retrieves the libpulp.so internal messages.

 #### tests